 And it is glorious!
 In addition to the poetry, don’t miss the roundtable, B.’s article on translating queer poetry, the second installment of Brit Mandelo’s article on the poetry of Joanna Russ… in fact, I hope you won’t miss anything!
 Special thanks to Julia Rios on her work on the roundtable, and Jennifer Smith for

-[ETA, March 2016]: since I am going to link this entry from my post about my Nebula-nominated story “Grandmother-nai-Leylit’s Cloth of Winds,” I want to update with what happened in the five years since I wrote this entry.
-1) I have met other ex-Soviet people in my age group who came out as queer, often but not always
+[ETA, March 2016]: since I am going to link this entry from my post about my Nebula-nominated story “Grandmother-nai-Leylit’s Cloth of Winds,” I want to update with what happened in the four years since I wrote this entry.
+1) I have met other ex-Soviet people in my age group who came out as queer, often but not always after

 When I was eight (I think), I read a folklore collection that included a Central Asian folktale that I want to share with you.
 Since I was only eight, I no longer remember the name of the folktale, or the specific collection from whence it came (I do vividly remember the illustrations, but it is

 As you may know, I am putting together a Queer chapbook with work from Stone Telling (including the queer issue) to launch at Wiscon.
 One of the contributors to Stone Telling 7 and the queer chapbook, Dominik Parisien, is asking: Just out of curiosity, have you considered including a brief “Recommended Reading” section in the